isomerpages/moe-fairfieldsec/_parents/School Rules.md

 ##### II  DAILY ASSEMBLIES

-A student spends most of his/her time in the classroom as it is the main place for academic learning.
-Hence a student’s behaviour and attitude in this space should be a positive reflection of his/her attitude towards learning.
-Form and Subject teachers convey expectations to students of the right way to behave so that everyone can learn effectively.

-Teachers can address and record any student offences during curriculum time.
-Students with repeated offences will need to take progressive corrective measures to demonstrate their commitment to be part of this learning community.
-Any student who fails to heed the warning of the teachers and/or commits any major offence will be referred to the Discipline Team for further action.

-##### 1.3  Forms of Corrective Measures

-Corrective measures are used to help students understand both the consequences of their actions and the right values on which their actions should be based.
-Corrective measures are a form of deterrence and a way to teach students to respect the school, the school staff and their peers.
-Hence, the severity of corrective measures will escalate depending on a student’s behaviour and attitude.

-##### *   DETENTION

-Detention sessions take place after curriculum time in the afternoons, under adult supervision.
-These are opportunities for students to serve the school, reflect on their actions, learn from their mistakes, poor behaviour or attitude and to change for the better.
-The duration of each session is one hour and students will be assigned tasks to keep the school clean.

-##### *   CANING

-Caning is meted out to male students who have committed major offences.
-It will usually take place in the Vice-Principal’s Office.
-Depending on the severity of the offence, subsequent caning may be carried out in classrooms, at level assemblies or in front of the whole school.

-##### *   OTHERS

-Other forms of corrective measures include drawing up a self-discipline plan, in-house/home suspension, and expulsion.

-Counselling will be availed to students who need the support as it will equip them with skills to cope with their problems.

-#### 2\.
-RULES & REGULATIONS

-##### A. ATTENDANCE AND PUNCTUALITY

-_Students need to take ownership of their learning by being present and punctual for lessons.
-Students who come late will lose out on valuable learning time._

-*   Attendance in school is compulsory.
-Absence from school is permitted only when it is supported by a medical certificate or a parent’s letter with valid reasons.
-Students should not submit more than three excuse letters per term.
-Absence without valid reasons will be deemed as truancy.

-*   If students wish to leave or absent themselves from school for private matters, parents need to apply for leave of absence for their child through his/her Form Teacher.
-Permission will be granted on a case-by-case basis by the P/VPs.

-*   Students must be punctual for all school functions, lessons and CCAs.
-Students who are late for school assembly will be booked.
-Students who are very late for school i.e. after the first period begins, will be booked for skipping lessons.
-*   Students who arrive after the end of morning assembly must register at the guard post and obtain a late-coming green slip before they can proceed to join their class.
-*   Students are expected to be in their respective classrooms for lessons within five minutes of the school bell.
-Students who are late without a valid reason will be booked.

-*   Students are not to leave the school premises before the dismissal bell without special permission from their Form Teacher/HOD Discipline/VP/P. In the event that the student is unwell and needs to leave the school early, his/her parent/guardian will be contacted and the student is expected to produce a Medical Certificate the next day.
-When special permission is granted, students must proceed to the General Office to sign out before leaving school.

-*   CCAs are an integral part of our students’ holistic education and CCA participation is compulsory for all students.
-Missing CCA sessions without valid reasons is considered the same offence as skipping lessons.
-Students who fail to support their absence with an MC will be booked for skipping CCAs.

-##### B. DAILY ASSEMBLIES

 _Morning assemblies are meant for the student body to gather together as a school community.
 During this time, students show their love for the country through the singing of the National Anthem and reciting of the Pledge.
 Daily devotions follow after this as a means for students to learn values and appreciate God._